 - Every two years, remove screws and cover and check grease condition.
 Use HMP grease, similar to lubricant 630AA, and spread on gear teeth.
 Grease is not required on the nylon timing gears.
-No internal lubrication of post is required, but an occasional external application of a silicone or WD-40 spray lubricant on inner tube of post when extended is permissible. - 2.
-Before replacing cover, ensure plate and limit switch unit are located correctly. - Apply a little sealing compound around mating surface of gear cover and replace screws, tightening them diagonally.
-Check synchronization if head has been removed from post. - Apply a little penetrating oil on Allen setscrews occasionally to help prevent corrosion and difficult removal.
+No internal lubrication of the post is required, but an occasional external application of a silicone or WD-40 spray lubricant on the inner tube of the post when extended is permissible. - 2.
+Before replacing the cover, ensure the plate and limit switch unit are located correctly. - 3.
+Apply a little sealing compound around the mating surface of the gear cover and replace screws, tightening them diagonally.
+Check synchronization if head has been removed from the post. - Apply a little penetrating oil on the Allen setscrews occasionally to help prevent corrosion and difficult removal.